TayisiyaChernenko/IDB/mern/client/src/components/discussionBoard/README.txt

 open up and display the replies this post has recieved.
 As such, it should be able to pull related replied from the database to display.

-YourPost
+CreatePost
-The YourPost component is where the user can create a post.
+The CreatePost component is where the user can create a post.
 As such, it takes user input in the form of text.